-The metabolic energy of digestion called Agni, helps in eliminating the body wastes and toxins.
+The metabolic energy of digestion called Agni, helps in eliminating the body of wastes and toxins.
 It breaks down the dense physical matter into subtle energy the body needs, generates internal warmth and produces a clear mind.

-Poses that can improve digestion:
+Hatha yoga and Kundalini yoga poses that can improve digestion:

 Pranayama for digestion: